jlewis-89/Milestone-Project-2/README.md

 ## FinTech Card Game

 ### Purpose
-The purpose of this website is to create a card game based on finacial figures taken from an API and used as the input to cards that the user can select to build a card portfolio the value of which will be summed at the end and the highest value portfolio will be added to the leaderboard.
+The purpose of this website is to create a card game based on fast paced execution, to find matching pairs based on a randomly selected ticker, find and match a pair of company logo's based on the ticker shown and execute the trade within the timer window.
+The timer will randomly generate how long the player has to find the pair, to keep the game chanllenging.
+Each pair successfully found will contribute to the players score, each missed pair will reduce the players score.

-The card game creates an interactive arena for users to build a deck and passively learn about financial metrics and the effect these can have on investment in a fun and dynamic environment.

 ## Technologies Used